haifangong/VQAMix/README.md

 ### Dataset and Pre-trained Models

-The processed data should be downloaded via [link](https://pan.baidu.com/s/1U4ohCzTkSVv4My5mcxUrJg) with the extract code: `i800`.
+The processed data should be downloaded via [Baidu Drive](https://pan.baidu.com/s/1U4ohCzTkSVv4My5mcxUrJg) with the extract code: `i800`.
-Or you can download the data from the previous work `MMQ`.[link](https://github.com/aioz-ai/MICCAI21_MMQ) The downloaded file should be extracted to `data_RAD/` and `data_PATH` directory.
+Or you can download the data from the previous work `MMQ`[link](https://github.com/aioz-ai/MICCAI21_MMQ).
+The downloaded file should be extracted to `data_RAD/` and `data_PATH` directory.

 The trained models are available at [Baidu Drive](https://pan.baidu.com/s/1zfgNMOcthRW1guG37YPw_g) with extract code: `6su8`.